Formalizing Statistical Causality via Modal Logic: Axioms for

 We present a sound deductive system for \StaCL{} in the Hilbert style.
-Our system consists of axioms and rules that define judgments of the forms $\Gamma \vdashg \varphi$ and $\Gamma \vdashGG \varphi$.
+Our system consists of axioms and rules for the judgments of the form $\Gamma \vdashg \varphi$.

-The deductive system is stratified into three groups.
-The system $\AX{}$, determined by the axioms in \Fig{fig:AX}, concerns the derivation of $\Gamma \vdashg \varphi$ that is independent of a specific causal diagram and does not involve causal predicates (e.g., $\pa$, $\nanc$, and $\dsep$).
-The system $\AXCP{}$, determined by the axioms in \Fig{fig:AXCP}, concerns the derivation of formulas $\varphi$ possibly equipped with causal predicates in a judgment $\Gamma \vdashg \varphi$.
-In addition to the axioms $\AXCP{}$, the system $\AXGCP{}$ adds the axioms to deduce $\Gamma \vdashGG \varphi$, which allows for using the information of a given causal diagram $G$ corresponding to a data generator $\datagenerator$.
+The deductive system is stratified into two groups.
+The system \AX{}, determined by the axioms in \Figs{fig:AX1} and~\ref{fig:AX2}, concerns the derivation of $\Gamma \vdashg \varphi$ that does not involve causal predicates (e.g., $\pa$, $\nanc$, $\dsep$).
+The system \AXwCP{}, determined by the axioms in \Fig{fig:AXCP}, concerns the derivation of a formula $\varphi$ possibly equipped with causal predicates in a judgment $\Gamma \vdashg \varphi$. \reducespace{-0.1ex}

-This stratification makes it possible to separate the reasoning that is independent of a causal diagram from that is specific to a given causal diagram.
-Indeed, in \Sec{sec:reasoning-StaCL}, we shall present examples of reasoning using the deductive system $\AXCP{}$; therefore, the derived result is not specific to a given causal diagram.
-The judgments derived using $\AXCP{}$ can be applied to the causal reasoning using a specific causal diagram through the deductive system $\AXGCP{}$.
+In these systems, we deal only with the reasoning that is independent of a causal diagram.
+Indeed, in \Sec{sec:reasoning-StaCL}, we will present examples of reasoning using the deductive system \AXwCP{} that do not refer to a specific causal diagram.